Global Games with Noisy Information Sharing: Proofs

 \subsection{Proof of Theorem \ref{thrm:thm2}}

 We start by introducing the set of threshold policies that we will be focusing on.
+Such policies are characterized by certain \emph{threshold functions}.
+We impose some natural constraints on the threshold function $h$.
+The description of the best response strategies, formulated in \eq{eqn:equilibrium}, provides a necessary condition on $h$ that leads to threshold-type Bayesian Nash equilibrium.
+This condition can be interpreted as $h$ being a fixed point to a certain functional equation resulting from \eq{eqn:equilibrium}.
+Then we exploit natural properties of $h$, such as being continuous, monotone ,and symmetric, to conclude that such condition is also sufficient for having a threshold-type Bayesian Nash equilibrium characterized by $h$.

 Consider the information available to agent $i$, i.e., $y_i=(x_i,\{y_{ji} \}_{j \in [n] \setminus \{i\}})$.
 For a function $h:\R^{n}\to\R$, we will be focusing on the threshold strategies $1_{h(y_i) \geq 0}$.
 We will further limit our attention to the class of functions $h:\R^{n}\to\R$ which are continuous and strictly decreasing with respect to any of the $n$ input parameters, while the other input parameters are fixed.
-Monotone strategies are natural candidates to consider because if taking risky action is not appealing for a given observation, it is natural to consider strategies that assign the safe action to any larger observation.
 A symmetry condition on $h$ is also required which will be clarified later in this section.

 The goal is to show there exists, under some conditions on noise parameters $\sigma^2,\tau^2$, a function $h: \R^n \rightarrow \R$ with the above conditions, such that the strategy profile $s=(1_{h(y_1) \geq 0},\ldots,1_{h(y_n)\geq 0})$ is an equilibrium for the global games with noisy sharing of information, where $s_i=1_{h(y_i) \geq 0}$ is the threshold policy that prescribes: \be{eq-policy}